splatlab/iceberghashtable/README.md

 Overview
 --------
  IcebergDB is a fast, concurrent, and resizeable hash table implementation.
-It is based on [Iceberg hashing](https://arxiv.org/abs/2109.04548).
 It supports insertions, deletions and queries for 64-bit keys and values.

 API